Sam Raimi: Film

-On February 26, 2016, it was confirmed that Raimi is attached to direct the upcoming film World War 3 for Warner Bros.
-The film will be based on a possible future inspired by the book The Next 100 Years by George Friedman.
+On February 26, 2016, it was confirmed that Raimi was attached to direct the upcoming film World War 3 for Warner Bros.
+The film would be based on a possible future inspired by the book The Next 100 Years by George Friedman.

-On February 16, 2017, it was reported that Raimi will be directing a thriller about the Bermuda Triangle for Skydance Media, with the script being written by Doug Miro and Carlo Bernard.
+On February 16, 2017, it was reported that Raimi would be directing a thriller about the Bermuda Triangle for Skydance Media, with the script being written by Doug Miro and Carlo Bernard.

 By January 29, 2018, Raimi was set to direct the first in the movie adaptations of Patrick Rothfuss's Kingkiller Chronicle series, The Name of the Wind, with Rothfuss and Lin-Manuel Miranda serving as executive producers.